Yapton: History

 The disused Portsmouth and Arundel Canal which linked nearby the River Arun to Chichester Harbour, runs through the village.
 This was built primarily on the financial case it would be a safe inland shipping route between London and Portsmouth avoiding the then risk of attack in the English Channel by the French.
 Throughout its lifetime, 1823-1855 - a time when the Wey and Arun Canal was open (having opened 7 years earlier and having closed in 1871) - the route was used for transporting agricultural goods and munitions, for instance, from Chilworth and Hanworth gunpowder works and to/from the military docks on the lower Thames in the Royal Borough of Greenwich.

 Governance

 An electoral ward in the same name exists.
 This ward stretches South East to Climping with a total population of 5,926 at the 2011 Census.

 Notable residents

 Duncan Goodhew, the Olympic swimming maestro was brought up in Yapton.
 There is a residential road, Goodhew Close, named after him.
 Sculptor Ginger Gilmour works from a 15th-century farmhouse near Yapton, where she has created several studios.
-The poet Andrew Young lived in Yapton after he retired in 1959.
+The Scottish poet Andrew Young lived in Yapton after he retired in 1959.